Philip Howard, 13th Earl of Arundel: Received again into Catholic Church and later imprisonment

+Each day he spent several hours in prayer and meditation; he was noted for his patience in suffering and courtesy to unkind keepers.

 Howard spent more than ten years in the Tower.
 Father Weston later recalled, "While he was enduring these cruel sufferings an offer of liberation was made him in the Queen's name, but on condition that he held a disputation with the so-called Archbishop of Canterbury.
 This he refused to do.
 He preferred to be afflicted in the company of God's people than to possess the passing pleasures of temporal freedom.
 Indeed, he reckoned persecution a greater happiness than the frail and shallow satisfaction of worldly well-being."

 Death and burial

-During the autumn of 1595, while dying of dysentery, the earl petitioned the queen to be allowed to see his wife and his son, who had been born after his imprisonment.
-The queen responded, "If he will but once attend the Protestant Service, he shall not only see his wife and children, but be restored to his honours and estates with every mark of my royal favour".
+During the autumn of 1595, while dying of dysentery, the Earl petitioned the Queen to be allowed to see his wife and his son, who had been born after his imprisonment.
+The Queen responded, "If he will but once attend the Protestant Service, he shall not only see his wife and children, but be restored to his honours and estates with every mark of my royal favour".
 To this, Howard is said to have replied: "Tell Her Majesty if my religion be the cause for which I suffer, sorry I am that I have but one life to lose".
 He remained in the Tower, never seeing his wife or son again, and died alone on Sunday 19 October 1595.

 Father Weston later recalled, "There were some who thought he was carried off by poison.
 I, however, made careful inquiries of a certain Catholic who had served him as a page at that time in the Tower, but I was never able to get any confirmation of this.
 As he lay dying he bequeathed to me the breviary which he used: but Father Garnet decided to keep it himself for posterity like some religious object.
 He did not dare to entrust it to me, for everything I had was likely to be seized at any moment, and he did not think it right to expose to such manifold risk a possession which, he declared, was more precious than gold."

 According to Father Philip Caraman, Garnet also kept the breviary which Robert Southwell had used in the Tower of London.
 Both, however, were lost in a raid by priest hunters on Garnet's London safe house.

-Howard was buried beneath the floor of the church of St Peter ad Vincula, inside the walls of the Tower.
-The earl's funeral and burial, according to Father Caraman, "cost his frugal Sovereign two pounds."
+Howard was buried beneath the floor of the church of St Peter ad Vincula, inside the walls of the Tower, where his father's remains also lay.
+The Earl's funeral and burial, according to Father Caraman, "cost his frugal Sovereign two pounds."

 The Countess of Arundel took a vow of chastity after being widowed, and never remarried.
 She spent her remaining days writing Christian poetry, attending mass, and making other religious observances.
-She had a passion for helping those in need and especially people who were sick.
+She had a passion for helping those in need, especially the sick.